magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 ![Create config file](../images/step5-merged-styles.png)

-For our Quote content type, add a file called `_import.less` for both the Admin and storefront in the following locations:
+For our Quote content type, add a file named `_import.less` to the `adminhtml/web/css/source/content-type/example-quote/` and `frontend/web/css/source/content-type/example-quote/` areas as shown here:

 ![Create config file](../images/step5-add-styles.png)

 These files will contain the actual styles for our Quote control type.

-You can name your LESS file (or files) whatever you want as long as you import them using the correct path and name in your `_module.less` files.
-For example, since we are only using one file (`_imports.less`) in each area, the contents of our `_module.less` files for both areas are identical:
+You can name your LESS file (or files) whatever you want, as long as you import them using the correct path and name in your `_module.less` files.
+For example, since we are only using one file name (`_imports.less`) for the files in each area, the contents of our `_module.less` files for both areas are identical:

 ```css
 @import "content-type/example-quote/_import.less";
 ```

-If you want to break your styles into multiple LESS files, feel free to do so as long as you import each file in your `_module.less` file to ensure they get merged with the rest of the styles in Magento.
+You can also break your styles into multiple LESS files.
+Import each file in your `_module.less` file so that they all get merged with the rest of the Magento styles.

+If you break your styles into multiple LESS files, make sure you `@import` each file in your `_module.less` file.

 ## Add `class` styles

-The `class` styles used for our Quote content type are provided in full here:
+The following sample shows the `class` styles used for our Quote content type:

 ```css
 // Content type's base styling